gaybro8777/DeepText/README.md

     make -j8 && make pycaffe
     ```

-4. Download DeepText text detection modelv from [one drive](https://onedrive.live.com/?id=root&cid=1A8DB798DCBE3032), and the populate it into directory `models`.
+4. Download DeepText text detection model from [one drive](https://1drv.ms/u/s!AjIwvtyYt40aadToKyWv_-wv64M), and the populate it into directory `models`.
 The model's name should be `vgg16_DeepText_trained_model.caffemodel`.

 ### How to run the demo